iron-io/docs/worker/getting_started/index.md

 <h2 id="hello">Hello World Worker</h2>

 This is a very simple hello world example worker in Ruby.
-You don't even need Ruby installed to try this example so give it a go!
+You do not even need Ruby installed to try this example so give it a go!
 All languages follow the same process so you will get an idea of how things work regardless.

 <h3 id="write">1.
 Write your custom Worker code</h3>